 Composing Types

-You can also compose a variable, that is, with TypeScript, you can create complex types by combining simple ones.
+You can also compose a variable.
+With TypeScript, you can create complex types by combining simple ones.
 There are two popular ways to do so: unions and generics.

 To use a Union, you will use a | character to limit values.